Minimum-norm interpolation for unknown surface reconstruction: Numerical examples

 see \eqref{eq:KA_RBF_K_norm} and \eqref{eq:HRBF_K_norm} for $K$, and \eqref{eq:KA_RBF_K_matrix} and \eqref{eq:HRBF_K_matrix} for $A$ of the KAN-inspired and HRBF trial spaces.
 To solve this, one can first compute the square root or Cholesky factorization of $K$.
 Then, solve the modified system

 for $(K^{1/2}\boldsymbol\lambda)$ in the minimum-norm sense.
 Finally, solve

 to recover $\boldsymbol\lambda$.
-The leading computational cost in this process is the Cholesky factorization of $K$, especially when $K$ is close to singular.
-To reduce costs, it may be tempting to minimize $\|\boldsymbol\lambda\|_{\ell^2}$ instead of the native space norm.
+The leading computational cost in this process is the factorization of $K$, especially when $K$ is close to singular. \reviewB{Compared with standard RBF interpolation, which solves a dense $N\times N$ system per stencil, the enriched trial spaces lead to an underdetermined constraint $A\boldsymbol\lambda=b$ with $A\in\mathbb{R}^{N\times 4N}$ and $\boldsymbol\lambda\in\mathbb{R}^{4N}$.
+As a result, the overall scaling remains cubic in $N$ but with a larger constant that depends on the chosen linear algebra routine.
+In our experiments, we apply a dense Cholesky factorization to $K\in\mathbb{R}^{4N\times 4N}$, so this step scales as $O((4N)^3)=64\,O(N^3)$.} To reduce computational cost, one may instead minimize $\|\boldsymbol\lambda\|_{\ell^2}$ instead of the native space norm.
 In such cases, $K$ can be replaced by the identity matrix $I$, reducing the problem to the standard minimum-norm least-squares solution for a linear system.

 In \autoref{table:opt_norm_choice}, we report the maximum error in normal estimation based on the minimum-norm interpolant for the KAN-inspired and HRBF trial spaces, considering both the native space norm and the $\|\boldsymbol\lambda\|_{\ell^2}$ norm.
 The setup is identical to Example 1, with tests conducted for varying local stencil sizes $40\leq N_s\leq80$, and the maximum error is presented.
 The results indicate that using the KAN-inspired trial space consistently achieves higher accuracy compared to the HRBF trial space.
 For small $h$, the accuracy difference between the two trial spaces can reach 2 to 3 orders of magnitude.
 In contrast, the choice between minimizing the native space norm or the $\|\boldsymbol\lambda\|_{\ell^2}$ norm shows minimal impact on performance in this test.